scrapinghub/scrapy-poet/docs/index.rst

 extraction and crawling code; please check its docs_ to learn more.

-By using ``scrapy-poet`` you'll be organizing the spider code in a different way, which allows to separate extraction and crawling logic from the I/O, and from the Scrapy implementation details as well.
+By using ``scrapy-poet`` you'll be organizing the spider code in a different way, which separates extraction and crawling logic from the I/O, and from the Scrapy implementation details as well.
 It makes the code more testable and reusable.

-``scrapy-poet`` also provides a way to integrate third-party APIs (like `Splash`_ and `AutoExtract`_) with the spider, without losing testability & reusability.
+``scrapy-poet`` also provides a way to integrate third-party APIs (like `Splash`_ and `AutoExtract`_) with the spider, without losing testability and reusability.
 Concrete integrations are not provided by ``scrapy-poet``, but ``scrapy-poet`` makes them possbile.

-To get started, see :ref:`intro-install` and the :ref:`intro-tutorial`.
+To get started, see :ref:`intro-install` and :ref:`intro-tutorial`.

 :ref:`license` is BSD 3-clause.